jasonaltenburg/jasonaltenburg/README.md

 👋 Hi, I’m @jasonaltenburg

 I am a:
-- Senior Manager of Business Intelligence with RXA @ OneMagnify
+- Principal Manager of Analytics with RXA @ OneMagnify
 - Business Analyst
 - Domo Sensei and Innovator
 - Toastmaster